davidroman1914/vmware-mcp-server/README.md

 ## MCP Tools

-The server provides two main tools:
+The server provides six main tools:

 ### 1. `list-vms`
 Lists all VMs in the vCenter server.